PCT Singapore National Phase Guide

 No excess claims fees are payable on entering the PCT national phase in Singapore.

-Excess fees are payable when an applicant requests examination, for each claim over 20 in number.
-Excess claims fees are also payable at grant for each claim over 20 in number, on which an excess claim fee has not been paid on requesting examination.
+Excess fees are payable when an applicant requests examination, for each claim over 15 in number.
+Excess claims fees are also payable when responding to a Written Opinion for each claim over 15 in number, on which an excess claim fee has not previously been paid.

 Payment of Grant Fee